-Armstrong J, Brigo D, 2016, Nonlinear filtering via stochastic PDE projection on mixture manifolds in L-2 direct metric, MATHEMATICS OF CONTROL SIGNALS AND SYSTEMS, Vol: 28, ISSN: 0932-4194
+Armstrong J, Brigo D, 2015, Nonlinear filtering via stochastic PDE projection on mixture manifolds in L^2 direct metric, Mathematics of Control, Signals, and Systems, Vol: 28, ISSN: 0932-4194

 Brigo D, Francischello M, Pallavicini A, 2015, Invariance, existence and uniqueness of solutions of nonlinear valuation PDEs and FBSDEs inclusive of credit risk, collateral and funding costs